AshitMilne/Planet-III/semper-idem/Regnum Dei/E Pluribus Unum/EPU 1 Leviathan Redux.md

 The motto of my [alma mater](https://www.uwo.ca/index.html), the University of Western Ontario, is *Veritas et Utilitas*—Truth and Usefulness.
 Arthur Kroeger, Canada’s great civil servant, spoke at my convocation in 1991.
 He also served as Chancellor at Carleton while I completed my Master's Degree in International Affairs there.
 His Mennonite family came to Canada from the Soviet Union seeking freedom from the animus of unbounded competition, and the possibility of dialogue grounded in fairness.

 In his quiet way, he embodied a Canadian vision of legitimacy: a politics that balances loyalty to tradition with openness to the new.
 Canada has deliberately renounced certain forms of military power to exercise influence founded instead on reason and empathy.
 That, too, is *Utilitas et Veritas*—the usefulness of truth, the truth in what is useful.
-Wherever you go, there you are: X marks the spot where value maybe generated infinitum for self, the commons and creation.
+Wherever you go, there you are.